Samuel Hearne: Exploration

 Second Journey: Since he could not control the northern First Nations, Hearne proposed to try again using 'home guards', that is, Cree who lived around the post and hunted in exchange for European supplies.
 He left Churchill on 23 February.
 Reaching the Seal River, he found good hunting and followed it west until he reached a large lake, probably Sethnanei Lake.
 Here he decided to wait for better weather and live by fishing.
-In April the fish began to give out.
-On 24 April a large body of Indigenous people, mostly women, arrived from the south for the annual goose hunt.
-On 19 May the geese arrived and there was now plenty to eat.
+In April, the fish began to give out.
+On 24 April, a large body of Indigenous people, mostly women, arrived from the south for the annual goose hunt.
+On 19 May, the geese arrived and there was now plenty to eat.
 They headed north and east past Baralzone Lake.
-By June the geese had flown further north and they were again threatened with famine.
-At one point they killed three muskoxen and had to eat them raw because it was too wet to light a fire.
+By June, the geese had flown further north and they were again threatened with famine.
+At one point, they killed three muskoxen and had to eat them raw because it was too wet to light a fire.

 They crossed the Kazan River above Yathkyed Lake where they found good hunting and fishing and then went west to Lake Dubawnt which is about 450 mi northwest of Churchill.
-On 14 August his quadrant was destroyed, which accounts for the inaccuracy of latitudes on the remainder to this and the next journey.
+On 14 August, his quadrant was destroyed, which accounts for the inaccuracy of latitudes on the remainder to this and the next journey.
 At this point the sources become vague, but Hearne returned to Churchill in the autumn.
 On his return journey he met Matonabbee who was to be his guide on the next journey.
 Matonabbee may well have saved him from freezing or starving to death.
 Most of the land Hearne crossed on his second journey is very desolate and was not properly explored again until Joseph Tyrrell in 1893.

 Third Journey: Hearne contrived to travel as the only European with a group of Chipewyan guides led by Matonabbee.
-The group also included eight of Matonabbee's wives to act as beasts of burden in the sledge traces, camp servants, and cooks.
+The group included eight of Matonabbee's wives to act as beasts of burden in the sledge traces, camp servant and cooks.
 This third expedition set out in December 1770, to reach the Coppermine River in summer, by which he could descend to the Arctic in canoes.

 Matonabbee kept a fast pace, so fast they reached the great caribou traverse before provisions dwindled and in time for the spring hunt.
 Here Northern First Nations (Dene) hunters gathered to hunt the vast herds of caribou migrating north for the summer.
 A store of meat was laid up for Hearne's voyage and a band of "Yellowknife" Dene joined the expedition.
 Matonabbee ordered his women to wait for his return in the Athabasca country to the west.